Frequently Asked Questions

 What is a Pre-Purchase Inspection?

-• Prevent financial loss which may occur if you find major defects and safety hazards.
+• Inspections help prevent financial loss from major defects or safety hazards.

 Do I own my written report?